-- Sportocracy Podcast - A podcast that refines trash talk at the intersection between sports and…everything else…books, television, politics, technology, science, fashion, you name it.
+Sportocracy Podcast: A podcast that refined trash talk at the intersection between sports and everything else, including books, television, politics, technology, science, fashion, you name it.
 Hosted by Brian Reich, produced by Sam Seder, proud member of the Majority.FM family.
+(2015-16)

 Displaced Fan: Blog posts and t-shirt ideas on what it's like to be a "displaced" (e.g. not located where your team is) during baseball season.
 (2015)